Geoffrey de Valognes

-Sir Geoffrey de Valognes (died 1190), also known as Geoffrey de Valoines, lord of the manors of Burton, Sutton, Great Saling, Sline, Farleton and Cantsfield was an Anglo-French who served as Sheriff of Lancashire between 1164-1166.
+Sir Geoffrey de Valognes (died 1190), also known as Geoffrey de Valoines, lord of the manors of Burton, Sutton, Great Saling, Sline, Farleton and Cantsfield was an Anglo-French who served as Sheriff of Lancashire between 1164 and 1166.

 Career

-He was a son of Roger de Valognes by his wife Agnes RitzRichard, a daughter of John FitzRichard.
+Geoffrey was a son of Roger de Valognes by his wife Agnes RitzRichard, a daughter of John FitzRichard.
 In 1163 he married Emma de Bulmer, daughter of Bertram de Bulmer of Brancepeth Castle by his wife Emma Fossard.

 Death and succession

-He died in 1190 without surviving issue.
+Geoffrey died in 1190 without surviving issue.
 His heir was identified as his niece Gunnora de Valognes, daughter of his brother Robert de Valognes.